When Does Your Credit Score Update?

 While there isn’t an exact formula for how often your score updates, our guide will explain the process behind updating credit scores and how quickly you can expect to see changes.

-When does your credit score update?
+When does your credit score usually update?

 Your account information is typically updated every 30–45 days, but creditors report data on their own schedule throughout this time period.
 Since most people have more than one line of credit, their credit scores are constantly fluctuating.